choas/choas.github.io/_posts/2019-12-29-factorial-calculation-with-lua-and-swift.md

 > The result of multiplying a given number of consecutive integers from 1 to the given number.
 In equations, it is symbolized by an exclamation mark (!).
 For example, 5! = 1 × 2 × 3 × 4 × 5 = 120. -- [Wiktionary — factorial](https://en.wiktionary.org/wiki/factorial)

-In the previous blog post I showed how Lua can be integrated within Swift.
+In the [previous blog post](/2019/12/27/lua-and-swift-in-ios/) I showed how Lua can be integrated within Swift.
 In this blog post we will call a Lua function from Swift and print the result.
-For this I use a [Factorial](https://en.wikipedia.org/wiki/Factorial) example where the code is called recursively.
-In the next step / blogpost the Lua code will call the Swift code, which again calls the Lua code.
+For this I use a [factorial](https://en.wikipedia.org/wiki/Factorial) example where the code is called recursively.
+In the next step / blog post the Lua code will call the Swift code, which again calls the Lua code.
 This is a recursion within programming languages 🤯.

 But first we adapt the project for the Factorial Example.
 The following steps are necessary:

 - Factorial Lua Code
 - Implement call function
 - Adjust ViewController.swift

+You can find the __[source code](https://github.com/choas/LuaSwift/tree/master/LuaSwiftFactorial)__ on Github.

 ## Factorial Lua Code